 Most aspects of these NoSQL technologies vary greatly and have little in common except for the fact that they do not use a relational data model.
 There are four types of NoSQL database management systems:

 store columns of data together instead of rows and are optimized for queries over large datasets.
 Cassandra and HBase are wide-column databases.

 pair each key with a complex data structure known as a document.
 Documents can contain many different key-value pairs, or key-array pairs, or even nested documents.
 MongoDB is a document database.

+are used to store information about networks, such as social connections.
+Examples include Neo4J and HyperGraphDB.
 NoSQL databases are rising in popularity as companies apply them to a growing number of use cases.

 To learn more about why MongoDB is the most widely-used NoSQL database, read our free white paper, “Top 5 Considerations.”